coloradoc/AI-Player-Detection/README.md

 # Player Detection
 Player Detection is a computer vision based project used to detect people or objects and move the mouse cursor towards the target in response.
-This project is implemented using OpenCV, a popular library for computer vision tasks.
+This project is implemented using Yolov8, a library for computer vision tasks.

 >Features
-Object detection using Haar cascades
+Object detection
 Mouse movement towards the detected object